 Basic blocks of a miniature atomic clock (MAC) are shown below on figure 2:

 Figure 2: Schematic of CPT-based miniature Cs vapor cell atomic clock

-The heart of a MAC is a microfabricated cell that contains alkali vapor, generally diluted with a pressure of buffer gas in order to slow down alkali atoms.
+The heart of a MAC is a micro-fabricated cell that contains alkali vapor, generally diluted with a pressure of buffer gas in order to slow down alkali atoms.
 Slight collisions between alkali atoms and buffer gas allow to increase the time for the atoms to reach the cell walls.
-This allows the detection of narrow CPT resonances (a few kHz linewidth in mm-scale cell dimensions).
+This allows the detection of narrow CPT resonances (a few kHz line-width in mm-scale cell dimensions).
 The cell is typically heated at 80-95°C. A static magnetic field, parallel to the laser beam propagation direction, is applied to raise the Zeeman degeneracy.
-Magnetic shieldings are used to prevent perturbations from the environment.
+A magnetic shielding is used to prevent perturbations from the environment.
 Atoms in the cell interact with a laser beam coming from a VCSEL diode laser whose injection current is directly modulated at 4.596 GHz by a local oscillator to produce two first-order optical sidebands frequency-split by 9.192 GHz for CPT interaction.
 The laser beam is shaped, routed and polarized circularly with a quarter-wave plate.
 The light transmitted through the cell is detected by a photodiode.
-The output signal of the photodiode is used both for laser frequency stabilization and local oscillator frequency stabilization using lockin amplifiers and standard synchronous modulation-demodulation techniques.
+The output signal of the photodiode is used for various servo loops including in particular the laser frequency stabilization and the local oscillator frequency stabilization.

 Figure 3: Photographs of Cs vapor microfabricated cells.
 The Cs dispenser is visible in the square cavity.
 Courtesy from FEMTO-ST MOEMS Group.

 Figure 4: Example of a CPT resonance detected in a Cs-Ne microfabricated cell.